dulibrarytech/oclc-reclamation/README.md

     `outputs/process_worldcat_records/get_current_oclc_number/already_has_current_oclc_number.csv`
     (one of the spreadsheets output by `process_worldcat_records.py` using the `get_current_oclc_number` operation).
     3. Add all OCLC numbers from the following spreadsheets (which were output by `update_alma_records.py` in the previous step):
         1. `outputs/update_alma_records/records_updated.csv`
         2. `outputs/update_alma_records/records_with_no_update_needed.csv`
 8. Create the WorldCat Holdings List, a directory of `.txt` files containing the OCLC number for all records whose holdings *are currently set in WorldCat* for your institution (each file should contain a single column named "035$a").
     1. To do this, use OCLC WorldShare to export the bibliographic records for all your institution's holdings.
     [See these instructions](https://help.oclc.org/Metadata_Services/WorldShare_Collection_Manager/Choose_your_Collection_Manager_workflow/Query_collections/Create_a_query_collection_to_get_a_spreadsheet_of_your_holdings/Create_a_spreadsheet_of_your_WorldCat_holdings)
     for more details.
 9. Run `compare_alma_to_worldcat.py` script using the Alma Master List spreadsheet as the `alma_records_file` input and the WorldCat Holdings List directory as the `worldcat_records_directory` input.
-    1. Review the 3 spreadsheets output by script.
+    1. Review the 3 spreadsheets output by the script.
 10. Run `process_worldcat_records.py` script using the `set_holding` operation
 and the following input spreadsheet:
-`outputs/compare_alma_to_worldcat/records_to_set_in_worldcat.csv`
+`outputs/compare_alma_to_worldcat/records_to_set_in_worldcat.csv` (one of the spreadsheets output by `compare_alma_to_worldcat.py`).
 11. Decide whether `outputs/compare_alma_to_worldcat/records_to_unset_in_worldcat.csv`
 (one of the spreadsheets output by `compare_alma_to_worldcat.py`) represents the records you truly want to unset.